StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

     - **category** - The event category.
 Can be `Activities`, `Alerts`, `Anomalies`, `Changes` or `Others`.
     - **element_identifiers** - The [identifiers for the topology element\(s\)](/configure/identifiers.md#topology-identifiers) the event relates to.
     - **source** - The name of the system from which the event originates, for example AWS, Kubernetes or JIRA.
     - **data** - Optional.
-Details about the event, for example a configuration version.
+A list of key/value details about the event, for example a configuration version.
     - **source_id** - Optional.
 The original identifier of the event in the source system.
-    - **source_links** - Optional. a set of links related to the event, for example a dashboard or the event in the source system.
+    - **source_links** - Optional.
+A list of key/value links related to the event, for example a dashboard or the event in the source system.
 - **event_type** - Describes the event being sent.
 This should generally end with the suffix `Event`, for example `ConfigurationChangedEvent`, `VersionChangedEvemt`.
 - **msg_text** - Optional.
 The text body of the event.
 - **msg_title** - Optional.
 The title of the event.